 Say that the Insta star is getting a ton of likes on all of her pics because her body was as if sculpted by Michelangelo himself.
 Everyone is cheering in the comments section and big brands are throwing cash – life is good.

 At least that’s how life appears to be.

 Behind the scenes though, the flashy person is daily doing burpees and bench pressing.
-Probably this picture-sharing girl is waking up early in the morning to handle all of her requests and to make sure her body stays appropriate for the public.
+Probably this picture-sharing girl (or guy?) is waking up early in the morning to handle all of her requests.
+And, at the same time, exercising hard to make sure her body stays appropriate for the public.

 And believe me, no matter how many burpees you’ve done in the past, they are always painful.

 The moment this Instagram model stops exercising and eating healthily, the funding will stop because her body won’t be “worthy” for the sexy-pics-loving crowd.
 Yes, this sounds shallow, materialistic, and even gross – and it is – but that’s how life is.

 You don’t get what you want, you get what you’re willing to suffer for.

 Yet, there is a large group of people who don’t accept that fact.
 They don’t want to believe that life is about dealing with hardship.
 They are convinced that living in the 21st century is all about partying, having fun, and streaming shows.

 And I can’t blame them.
 I believed the same not long ago.

 But sorry folks, I have to disappoint you.